HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 ### Regular Update Events

 A game is rather like an animation where the animation frames are generated on the fly.
 A key concept in games programming is that of making changes to **position, state and behavior** of objects in the game just before each frame is rendered.
-The [**Update**](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Update.html)** **function is the main place for this kind of code in Unity. _Update_ is called **before the frame is rendered** and also **before animations are calculated**.
+The [**Update**](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Update.html) function is the main place for this kind of code in Unity. _Update_ is called **before the frame is rendered** and also **before animations are calculated**.

+Below is an example of the code that would make the animated figure move:

 ```
 void Update()